 Protein serves to repair and rebuild damaged muscle tissue.
 Since athletes are engaging in strenuous activity which often places immense strain on the body’s muscle groups, they eat – on average – two to times as much protein as the rest of us.
 This helps to repair their muscles faster as well as improve their muscular strength.

 Athletes sweat much more than your average gym-goer.
 Through this perspiration they lose hydration, salts and carbohydrates.
 Without replacing these, especially the salts, athletes will suffer from severe muscle cramps and other negative sideeffects.
-For this reason, athletes need to replenish lost fluids and essential elements by consuming more electrolyte-rich foods.
+For this reason, athletes need to replenish lost fluids and essential elements by consuming recovery drinks and eating more electrolyte-rich foods.

 Other than the regular three meals a day, athletes often include extra meals here and there to aid recovery.
 For example, an athlete who exercises until late at night – and is planning on hitting the gym again first thing in the morning – requires a recovery meal in-between their planned ones.
 Athletes, on average, will consume between 5 and 8 meals a day – depending on their exercise plan.
 These meals are smaller than your average breakfast or lunch, and often include things like biltong, nuts and berries.